cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 argument-item = any
 shared-item = any
 ~~~
-{: #fig-cddl title="CDDL for Packed CBOR Table Setup Tags defined in this document"}
+{: #fig-cddl title="CDDL for Packed CBOR Table Setup Tags Defined in this Document"}

 [^assume113]: assuming the allocation of tag numbers 113 ('q')
     and 1113 for these tags